FlorentRu/AI-Powered-IVR-Prototype-Leveraging-LLM-for-Customer-Service/README.md

 This repository contains a IVR (Interactive Voice Response) system prototype powered by the LLM.
 The project demonstrates an end-to-end workflow that:
 - Transcribes user audio input,
-- Processes the text using the Falcon language model,
+- Processes the text using a LLM,
 - Generates a response, and
 - Converts that response back into speech.

 The system is designed to run in a Python environment, making it easy to prototype and test conversational interactions in an online business context.